JonathanC13/Jackie-Boy-pygame/readme.md

 todo and UML

 ## <a name="game_exe"></a>Game exe
-You can find all the releases zipped in the \Releases folder.
-Simply download the desired folder, unzip it, and then execute the shortcut file named 'JackieBoy'.
+You will find all the releases zipped in the \Releases folder.
+Simply download the desired zipped folder, unzip it, and then execute the shortcut file named 'JackieBoy'.

 ## <a name="run_source_yourself"></a>Run source yourself
 If you would like to run the source code locally; clone the project and then be sure to install the involved libraries.
 Afterwards, within your IDE, run main.py (python ./main.py)